seud0nym/tch-gui-unhide/adguard/README.md

   - Skips the free memory check
   - If there is not enough free memory, the installation will be aborted.
   - Use this option to bypass the check, and install anyway.
+- -d
+  - Specifies that you do NOT want to enable the AdGuard Home DHCP server.
+  - This will continue to use dnsmasq for DHCP, at the expense of some additional RAM.

 # Post-Installation
 When the script completes, you will be able to access AdGuard Home in your browser at http://[router ip address]:8008